kanors-emr/Veda-start-page-news/docs/source/index.rst

 .. topic:: \

-`Version 231<https://github.com/kanors-emr/Veda2.0-Installation>`_ has been released.
+Version `231 has been released<https://github.com/kanors-emr/Veda2.0-Installation>`_.

 Announcements:
    * I encourage users to update to version 230.
 Major enhancements - batch sync and backup/restore state will make it a lot easier to upgrade versions.